UTILITY BILL DETERMINANTS EXPLAINED

 Utility bills are made up of numerous determinants—factors and metrics that drive how charges are calculated.
 Understanding determinants is essential for accurate bill verification and effective energy management.
 This page defines all commonly encountered, and some lesser-known determinants for electricity.
 Determinants for water, gas, air, and steam utilities are also defined.

-Definition: The total usage of a resource (electrical energy in kilowatt-hours [kWh], gas in gigajoules [GJ], water in cubic meters [m³]) measured and recorded over the billing period.
+Definition: The total amount of electrical energy in kilowatt-hours [kWh] measured over the billing period.

-Purpose: To recover the cost of the actual resource supplied.
+Purpose: To recover the cost of the energy supplied.
 Users pay proportionally to how much they use.

 Definition: Rates that increase or decrease based on consumption thresholds within a billing period (e.g., first 1,000 kWh at one rate, above that at a higher rate).

 Purpose: Encourages conservation and helps manage demand.
-Also supports affordabilit
+Also supports affordability

 Definition: A class of determinants based on the rate at which energy is used over a short, defined period (typically 15 or 30 minutes), measured in kilowatts (kW) or kilovolt-amperes (kVA).